John Wilson (Puritan minister): Massachusetts

 On 2 July 1632 Wilson was admitted as a freeman of the colony, and later the same month the first meeting house was built in Boston.
 For this and Wilson's parsonage, the congregation made a voluntary contribution of 120 pounds.
 On 25 October 1632 Wilson, with Governor Winthrop and a few other men, set out on a friendly visit to Plymouth where they were hospitably received.
 They held a worship service on the Sabbath, and that same afternoon they met again, and engaged in a discussion centered around a question posed by the Plymouth teacher, Roger Williams.
 William Bradford, the Plymouth governor, and William Brewster, the ruling elder, spoke, after which Governor Winthrop and Wilson were invited to speak.
 The Boston men returned the following Wednesday, with Winthrop riding Governor Bradford's horse.

 On 23 November, Wilson, who had previously been ordained teacher, was installed as minister of the First Church of Boston.
-In 1633 the church at Boston received another minister, when John Cotton arrived and was installed as teacher.
+In 1633 the church at Boston received another minister, when Cotton arrived and was installed as teacher.
 In November 1633 Wilson made one of his many visits outside Boston, and went to Agawam (later Ipswich), since the settlers there did not yet have a minister.
 He also visited the natives, tending to their sick, and instructing others who were capable of understanding him.
 In this regard he became the first Protestant missionary to the North American native people, a work later to be carried on with much success by Reverend John Eliot.
 Closer to home, Wilson sometimes led groups of Christians, including magistrates and other ministers, to the church lectures in nearby towns, sharing his "heavenly discourse" during the trip.

-In late 1634, Wilson made his final trip to England, leaving the ministry of the Boston Church in the hands of his co-pastor, John Cotton, and traveling with John Winthrop Jr. While returning to England he had a harrowing experience off the coast of Ireland during some violent winter weather, and though other ships perished, his landed.
+In late 1634, Wilson made his final trip to England, leaving the ministry of the Boston Church in the hands of his co-pastor, Cotton, and traveling with John Winthrop Jr. While returning to England he had a harrowing experience off the coast of Ireland during some violent winter weather, and though other ships perished, his landed.
 During his journey across Ireland and England, Wilson was able to minister to many people, and tell them about New England.
 In his journal, John Winthrop noted that while in Ireland, Wilson "gave much satisfaction to the Christians there about New England."
 Leaving England for the final time on 10 August 1635, Wilson arrived back in New England on the third of October.
 Soon after his return, M'Clure writes, "the Antinomian Controversy broke out and raged for two...years and with a fury that threatened the destruction of his church."